joeycastillo/Sensor-Watch/movement/README.md

 There is also a `subsecond` property on the event that contains the fractional second of the event.
 If you are using 1 Hz updates, subsecond will always be 0.

 You should set up a switch statement that handles, at the very least, the `EVENT_TICK` and `EVENT_MODE_BUTTON_UP` event types.
-The mode button up event occurs when the user presses the MODE button. **Your loop function SHOULD call the movement_move_to_next_face function in response to this event.** If you have a good reason to override this behavior (e.g. your user interface requires all three buttons), your watch face MUST call the movement_move_to_next_face function in response to the EVENT_MODE_LONG_PRESS event.
-If you fail to do this, the user will become stuck on your watch face.
+The mode button up event occurs when the user presses the MODE button. **Your loop function SHOULD call the movement_move_to_next_face function in response to this event.** If you have a very good reason to override this behavior (e.g. your user interface requires all three buttons), you may do so, but the user will have to long-press the Mode button to advance to the next watch face.

 ### watch_face_resign